 According to a Qualtrics survey, the number one reason employees give for working outside of business hours is that they’re checking important emails, texts, or phone calls.
 And over 60% of employees say they “always” or “very often” use their phones to continue working outside of work — including first thing in the morning, in the evening, and on weekends.

-2. The inability to keep work and personal calls separate
+2. Difficulty keeping work and personal calls separate

 When everyone uses the same phone number to call you, it becomes impossible to distinguish between personal and work-related calls.
 You never know what “hat” you need to wear until you pick up the phone — and when you accidentally pick up a client call when you thought you were answering the pizza delivery guy, it’s hard to hang up politely.
 Inadvertently answering a work call in the wrong context might come off as unprofessional to your client or manager.

-For employers, having employees use their personal number for work also means losing a degree of control over your customer relationships.
+For employers, having employees use their personal numbers for work also means losing a degree of control over customer relationships.
 Not only are you unable to track important customer interactions day to day, but if your employee leaves the company, they could potentially take their client relationships with them.

 3. Negative impact on customer relationships